 Another one of my reasons to start a blog was that it is the best way to increase traffic to your website and social media profiles.
 Make sure to use relevant keywords to make sure people find your post when looking for answers to their questions.
 Also, once they are on your blog use links and banners to show them what your business has to offer.

 If you let people share your posts on social media and link yourself to your blog on those channels you will see an increase in followers and engagement with your posts.
 And that is, of course, the ideal way to build your brand awareness.
 And subsequently, get new clients.

 6. Earn their trust

 The more people read your blog posts and the more they value your advice, the more they will trust you.
 And trust and confidence are what you want when attracting new clients to your small business.

 To make that purchase or hire you, your potential customer has to trust you to be able to help and believe that your services or products will benefit them.
 Additionally, only people who are confident that you deliver what you promised will happily recommend you.

 Read more about generating trust and reaching customers sooner in this post.

 7. Promote your small business

 Content marketing is not only about added value though.
-You are perfectly fine to promote your services or talk about a new offer you have every now and then.
-As long as most of your blog posts (rule of thumb is usually 80%) are about your customers you can use it a few times to plug your latest addition to your portfolio.
+It’s perfectly fine to promote your services or talk about a new offer you have every now and then!
+As long as most of your blog posts (rule of thumb is usually 80%) are about your customers, you can use it a few times to plug your latest addition to your portfolio.

 Also, a blog is not a one-way street.
 Make sure to ask people for their opinion at the end of each post.
 Start a conversation about the topic of the week on your social media channels and engage people with your business.
 And get their invaluable opinion and experience to tailor your services even further to their needs.